ElmerCSC/elmer-elmag/README.md

 The tutorials will probably mainly cover the 3D solvers based on edge elements as these are of greatest interest.
 However, also cases with other electrocmagnetics files are welcome.

-The 2D Induction Machine example describes the static, harmonic and time dependent case, as well as serial and parallel solution of the problem using Elmer.
-The model and tutorial can be found on: https://www.researchgate.net/publication/317012206_SEMTEC_Report_Elmer_FEM